How to Extend Your MEXT Scholarship

 Non-PGP:

-Bachelor’s Degree Student
+Bachelor’s Degree Student, or

-College of Technology Student
+College of Technology Student, or

 Specialized Training College Student